-If I can remember correctly I started watching Korean dramas in 2012.
-At that time I was actually in a boarding school and was set to complete high school the following year.
-It was during a school break but I had to be in school to take extra preparatory classes for an upcoming exam.
+If I can remember correctly, I started watching Korean shows in 2012.
+At that time, I was actually in a boarding school and was set to complete high school the following year.
+It was during a school break, but I had to be in school to take extra preparatory classes for an upcoming exam.

-A little background information: I attended high school in Ghana and it was a boarding school, so students were not allowed to have any form of electrical devices on the campus.
-Also in West Africa during the third year of high school, every student has to write what we call WASSCE.
-Now WASSCE (West African Senior School Certificate Examination) is a type of standardized test in West Africa that grants students admission into universities and It is administered by the West African Examinations Council.
+A little background information: I attended high school in Ghana.
+I was in a boarding school, so students were not allowed to have any form of electrical devices on the campus.
+Also, in West Africa during the third year of high school, every student has to write what we call WASSCE.
+Now WASSCE (West African Senior School Certificate Examination) is a type of standardised test in West Africa that grants students admission into universities, and It is administered by the West African Examinations Council.

-With that said, I definitely should have been studying instead of watching dramas but a girl needed to relax a little.
+With that said, I definitely should have been studying instead of watching dramas, but a girl needed to relax a little.
 Now a friend of mine happened to sneak in a mini CD player and invited a few of us to watch movies with her.
-On getting there, I noticed that we were not going to be watching an English movie.
-So I asked her what country the movie was from and she said Korea.
+On getting there, I noticed that it was not an English film.
+So I asked her what country the movie was from, and she said Korea.
 Oh well, it did not really matter to me because I just wanted to hang out.
 So that was how I began watching Boys Over Flowers.
 I remember watching an episode each day because we all did not have that much free time due to the upcoming exams.
 As each day passed, I became more intrigued by the story and the actors.
 I was eager to know what next was going to happen between Gu Jun-Pyo and Geum Jan-di.
 After completing Boys Over Flowers, I went on to watch Playful kiss, You’re Beautiful, City Hunter, Personal Taste and many others.
 At this point, I had lost all control because the kdrama obsession had long begun.

-So there it is, my first Korean drama was Boys Over Flowers and the first kpop group I listened to was Infinite.
-I just wanted to share what factors led me to this beautiful space and I will like to hear your stories as well, so do share.
+So there it is, my first Korean drama was Boys Over Flowers, and the first kpop group I listened to was Infinite.
+I just wanted to share what factors led me to this beautiful space.
+I will like to hear your stories as well, so do share.